giacomo-dantonio/ml-playground-spam/README.md

 # Spam classifier

-This is the solution of Exercise 4 of Chapter 3 of the book *Hands-On Machine Learning with Scikir-Learn, Keras & Tensorflow*.
+This is the solution of Exercise 4 of Chapter 3 of the book *Hands-On Machine Learning with Scikit-Learn, Keras & Tensorflow*.

 It is a spam classifier which can be trained using various models.